Red Light Therapy for Swimmers - Boosting Recovery

 The Science Behind Red Light Therapy for Athletic Performance

 Since pain and inflammation are common indicators of muscle overuse, red light therapy helps to reduce both.
 It inhibits pro-inflammatory cytokines and promotes the release of natural pain-relievers called endorphins.
-This indeed reduces pain and swelling.
+This reduces pain and swelling.
 Red light therapy also enhances circulation through increased nitric oxide production.
 Increased circulation strengthens a swimmer's cardiovascular system, allowing them to remain in the water longer with greater endurance.

 Does Red Light Therapy Work for Swimmers?
 What Studies Show